The Volt Rush Heritage: The South Grand Story | VoltRush USA

 Month 1: Nobody Knew We Existed

 Grand opening wasn't a big deal.
-Facebook post, email to riders in the area, word of mouth.
+Facebook post, direct messages to riders in the area, word of mouth.
 The first week?
 Maybe 5 people came in.

 But here's what happened: All 5 people came back.
 They brought friends.
 Those friends rode trails and mentioned suite B. Organic growth started.